 Most mystery cruises are for a week to ten days, but if you opt for a two-week cruise it really opens up the possibilities of where you might be going.

-You’ll also be sent postcards in the weeks leading up to the river cruise that tease out some clues as to what will be happening.
-And on the cruise, the next morning’s activities and location will be revealed at special dinners in some fun ways.
+That’s the bit where you need your sense of adventure.
+Uniworld sent each passenger a detailed packing list before the trip, so they’d be covered for the essentials, and they gained some clues about what you’ll be doing on your adventure.
+They were also sent postcards in the weeks leading up to the river cruise that teased out some clues as to would will be happening.
+And on the cruise, the next morning’s activities and location were revealed at special dinners in various fun ways.

-Everything else on your cruise will be just like any other cruise.
+Remember, everything else on your cruise will be just like any other cruise.
 You still get the same great food, the same amenities and entertainment, that you’d find onboard if it wasn’t a mystery cruise.
 You’re just adding in the extra surprise.

-Price: From £5,299 pp
+Price: From £1,913 pp